CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/scopes/variable-scopes.md

 Variables can only be used in the workspace of the scope they are defined in and any descendant workspaces.
 Only variables in scope appear in the [Variable Editor][] or as [snippets][] in the [Expression Editor][].
 When execution exits a workspace, local-scope variables declared in that workspace are deleted and their values are lost.

 This is conceptually similar to [local variable / block scope][MS C# Scopes] in C#: a name is visible inside a region of code, and leaving that region ends the variable's lifetime.
 When a variable held a connection or session that stayed open, leaving scope closes that resource — similar in spirit to disposing at the end of a [`using`][MS using] statement.
-See also the [variable scope training exercise][MS Variable Scope Training].

 Variable scopes are separate from [resource scopes][Resource Scopes] ([ScopeDefinition][] / [Scope][] used by collections and semaphores).
 For both meanings, see [What is a Scope?][].